Chuck919/KUAI_FinancialPredictor/README.md

 ## 4. Placing Orders
   After the predictions.csv file has been created (or you can use the existing predictions.csv file), you can then run the TradingBot.py file, which will then only take the predictions that both the BNB and SVC model agree on and determine whether the majority of the sentiment is positive or negative and return a BUY or SELL signal depending on the sentiment.
 You can also expand on the code at the very bottom of the file which uses the Binance-Python library to automatically create buy and sell orders on your behalf.
 However, because the goal of this project was not to create a trading bot, that functionality is very basic.

+#### This project was created by @aliceKuang12 and the KU AI Financial Predictor Team